-CFDA 20.509 FORMULA GRANTS FOR OTHER THAN URBANIZED AREAS (Nonurbanized Area Formula Program)
+CFDA 20.509 FORMULA GRANTS FOR RURAL AREAS

-The objectives of the Section 5311 formula program are to initiate, improve, or continue public transportation service in rural areas by providing financial assistance for operating, planning, administrative expenses, and for the acquisition, construction, and improvement of facilities and equipment.
+The objectives of the Formula Grants for Rural Areas (Section 5311) program are to initiate, improve, or continue public transportation service in rural areas by providing financial assistance for operating, planning, administrative expenses, and the acquisition, construction, and improvement of facilities and equipment.
 In addition, Section 5311(f) specifically provides for the support of rural intercity bus service.
-The Rural Transit Assistance Program (RTAP), Section 5311(b)(3), provides additional funding to provide training, technical assistance, research and related support services to support rural transit service.
+The Rural Transit Assistance Program (RTAP), Section 5311(b)(3), provides additional funding for training, technical assistance, research and related support services to support rural transit service.